-Your care plan is an Individual Plan of Care (IPoC) and can include anything that will help: appointments with providers; education about medical conditions; access to sources of food, clothing, transportation, housing or job training; arrangements at your child's school; or before steps you want to take to improve your health or prepare for the future.
+Your care plan is an Individual Plan of Care (IPoC) and can include anything that will help: appointments with providers; education about medical conditions; access to sources of food, clothing, transportation, housing or job training; arrangements at your child's school; or steps you want to take to improve your health or prepare for the future.
+The information we get from you is confidential and we will only share it (on a need-to-know basis) to help coordinate your care.

-The information we get from you is confidential.
-We normally share it (on a need-to-know basis) with anyone who is helping you - for example, your doctor, your community agency, or your child's school - to make sure that everyone is clear about what they are supposed to do.
 You can always tell us not to share information with certain people if you wish.